slash-bit/SoftRF-Mosche/README.md

 ### Latest additions:

 * vMB130: supports the GNS5892R ADS-B receiver module, on the T-Beam
-* vMB124: smaller binary, and better OLED & OTA UI, on the T-Beam
 * vMB123: supports baro sensor on the T-Echo ("Badge")
 * vMB120: supports the latest 2024 radio protocol
 * vMB114: import traffic data in GDL90 format (from ADS-B receiver)